Ivanclj/msia423-final-project/src/README.md

 create a local database or a db on RDS

 Parameters to be specified:
---RDS: True to create RDS table, default is False (to create local db)
+--RDS: True to create RDS table, default is False (to create local db in sql/)

 command to run: 1) cd path_to_repo/src/sql 2) python models.py --RDS True